 On February 26, 2021, Protrade Systems, Inc. ("Protrade") filed a Request for Arbitration (the "Request") with the International Court of Arbitration (the "ICA") of the International Chamber of Commerce alleging the Company is in breach of an Exclusive Distribution Agreement dated March 7, 2019 (the "Agreement") between Protrade and the Company.
 Protrade alleges, in part, that the Company has breached the Agreement by discontinuing the manufacture of the DV0057 Painshield MD device in favor of an updated 10-100-001 Painshield MD device.
-While the Company has vigorously defended the claims asserted by Protrade, the litigation is ongoing and we may be subject to other lawsuits, claims, or proceedings.
-See "Item 3.
-Legal Proceedings - Protrade Proceeding" for a full description of the Protrade proceeding.
+Protrade claims damages estimated at \$3 million.
+The Company vigorously defended the claims asserted by Protrade.